John McCain has brain tumor, hospital says

 "Senator John McCain has always been a fighter," President Donald Trump said in a statement.
 "Melania and I send our thoughts and prayers to Senator McCain, Cindy and their entire family.
 Get well soon."

-“John McCain is a hero to our Conference and a hero to our country," Senate Majority Leader Mitch McConnell said in a statement.
-"He has never shied from a fight and I know that he will face this challenge with the same extraordinary courage that has characterized his life.
-The entire Senate family’s prayers are with John, Cindy and his family, his staff, and the people of Arizona he represents so well."

-McConnell continued, “We all look forward to seeing this American hero again soon.”
+McConnell said, “We all look forward to seeing this American hero again soon.”

 McCain's daughter, Meghan, is a co-host of Fox News Channel's "Outnumbered."